Submarine of the Gato class

 On 23 May 1944, the Dutch light cruiser Tromp and the destroyers were fuelled at sea by the capital ships and the cruisers.

-Task Force 65 and 66 arrived back at Trincomalee on the 27th.
+The ships of Task Force 65 and 66 arrived back at Colombo or Trincomalee on the 26 or 27th.

 During this operation several US Submarine guarded the passages to the Indian Ocean to spot a possible Japanese counter attack.
 The submarines deployed for this purpose were the following; In the Sunda Strait from 12 to 23 May 1944; USS Angler (Cdr.
 R. I. Olsen, USN) and USS Gunnel (Cdr.
 J.S.
 McCain, Jr., USN).
 South of Lombok Strait from 13 to 20 May 1944; USS Cabrilla (Cdr.
 W.C.
 Thompson, Jr., USN) and also the USS Bluefish (Cdr.
 C.M.
 Henderson, USN) from 13 May until the night of the 16th.
 South of Bali Strait from 17 to 20 May; USS Bluefish.
 North of Bali Strait; USS Puffer (Cdr.
 F.G.
 Selby, USN) during the night of 16/17 May.

 The following US Submarines were deployed in the Surabaya area for air/sea rescue duties; USS Puffer in the Madura Strait about 40 miles to the east of Surabaya.
 USS Rasher (Cdr.
 W.R.
 Laughton, USN) in the Java Sea about 40 miles to the north of Surabaya.
-(1)
+(5)

 16 Jun 1944